mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Step 3: Training the Model
 --------------------------

-In this tutorial, we will train a model that predicts the quality of wine based on quantitative features.
+In this tutorial, we will train and deploy a simple regression model that predicts the quality of wine.
-We use the `wine quality dataset <http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv>`_ from the UCI Machine Learning Repository, and `ElasticNet <https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html>`_, a simple linear regression model.

-First, let's train a single model with the default hyperparameters.
+Let's start from training a model with the default hyperparameters.
 Execute the following code in a notebook or as a Python script.

 .. note::